LH-RH Agonists/GnRH Agonists for Prostate Cancer

 These drugs work by causing the pituitary gland to release the hormones that cause the testicles and adrenal glands to make testosterone.
 The pituitary gland then runs out of its hormones, and testosterone production drops.

-These drugs are usually given by injection.
+These drugs are usually given by injection or implanted under the skin.
 They may be given once a month, once every 3 to 4 months, or once a year.

 Why It Is Used